Ahmedsaed/100-days-of-code/README.md

-# 100-days-of-code
-100 Days Of Code - Ahmed Saed
+# 100 Days Of Code - Ahmed Saed

+### Day 1: January 26, 2022
+**Today's Progress**: I completed lectures 2,3,4,5 in egyptFWD web development course and learned a lot about CSS